AshenHermit/gpt-vscode-assistant/README.md

 # GPT VScode Assistant

-This extension uses gpt chat to provide simple function documentation and code generation, and its free!
+This extension uses gpt chat to provide simple code generation and documentation, and its free!

 ## Features
 * Ask GPT a question